rKamindo/property-management-system/README.md

 # tenant-manager
-This is a back-end application that manages tenants.
+This is a back-end application that manages tenant.
 Technologies:
 - Java
 - Spring Boot